Justinas-coder/crypto-task/README.md

 ```
 COIN_LAYER_API_KEY="YOUR KEY"
 ```
-10. Go to http://localhost/login  and enjoy it :)
+10. You can now access the server at http://localhost/login

 ### As HTTP API application returns JSON format.